Kingdom of Powys

 The Kingdom of Powys ([ˈpowɪs]; Regnum Poysiae) was a Welsh successor state, petty kingdom and principality that emerged during the Middle Ages following the end of Roman rule in Britain.
 It very roughly covered the northern two-thirds of the modern county of Powys and part of today's English West Midlands (see map).
 More precisely, and based on the Romano-British tribal lands of the Ordovices in the west and the Cornovii in the east, its boundaries originally extended from the Cambrian Mountains in the west to include the modern West Midlands region of England in the east.
-The fertile river valleys of the Severn and Tern are found here, and this region is referred to in later Welsh literature as "the Paradise of Powys" (an epithet retained in Welsh for the modern UK county).
+The fertile river valleys of the Severn and Tern are found there, and this region is referred to in later Welsh literature as "the Paradise of Powys" (an epithet retained in Welsh for the modern UK county).

 Name

 The name Powys is thought to derive from Latin pagus 'the countryside' and pagenses 'dwellers in the countryside', also the origins of French "pays" and English "peasant".
 During the Roman Empire, this region was organised into a province, with the capital at Viroconium Cornoviorum (modern Wroxeter), the fourth-largest Roman city in Britain.
 It was later abandoned for Deva Victrix (Chester).

-An entry in the Annales Cambriae concerning the death of King Cadell ap Brochfael says that the land later called Powys was originally known as Teyrnllwg.
+The term Teyrnllwg was stated as an older name of Powys in the 1851 Archaeologia Cambrensis, and said to also be used in the medieval Brut y Tywysogion.
+However, it is likely that the term referred to an "imaginary territory" traced back to the work of known hoaxer Iolo Morganwg.
+The term is incorrectly derived from deyrnllwg, a newer form of the cognomen durnluc (modern ddyrnllug), used by Cadell Ddyrnllwg (Catel Durnluc).
+Aside being claimed for Powys, it was also used to refer to areas of Cheshire and south Lancashire.
+This term was also translated and used to refer to only Vale Royal (in modern Cheshire), which Powys would have bordered.